mabuchilab/Instrumental/README.rst

 Tektronix, Thorlabs, PCO, Photometrics, Burleigh, and others.

 ..
 NOTE::
-    Version 0.6 will be the last release to support Python 2, which was sunset on January 1, 2020.
-Future versions will only support Python 3.7+.
+    As of version 0.7, support has been dropped for Python 2 and Instrumental now requires Python 3.7+.

 Instrumental's goal is to make common tasks simple to perform, while still providing the flexibility to perform complex tasks with relative ease.
 It also makes it easy to mess around with